Prepared. For Life.

 - Learning for Life/Exploring (14-20 year old boys and girls)

-Founded on September 1, 1973, the Montana Council was the result of the merger of four councils (Western Montana, Yellowstone, North Central Montana and Vigilante Area Council.
+Founded on September 1, 1973, the Montana Council was the result of the merger of four councils (Western Montana, Yellowstone Valley, North Central Montana and Vigilante Area Council.
 There are four Montana Council Camps (K-M Scout Ranch, Arcola, Melita Island and Grizzly Base).
 In addition, we operate the Montana Outdoor High Adventure Base (MOHAB) in partnership with the Boone and Crockett Club.

 The mission of the Montana Council is to help young people make ethical and moral decisions over their lifetimes by instilling in them the values of the Scout Oath and Scout Law.